blolol/wheaties-brain-java/README.md

 The bot will respond when someone mentions its nick, and "learns" from all others.
 It attempts to identify "interesting" words in order to generate a relevant response, skipping common English words like articles and prepositions.

+Each IRC channel gets its own "brain", so that conversations from one channel don't inadvertently leak into another.

 wheaties-brain-java ignores messages that begin with any of the characters in `IGNORE_PREFIXES` (useful if you have other IRC bots whose interface involves a command prefix).
 It also ignores messages in the form "nick: x is y" to avoid conflicts with the [Wheaties programmable chat bot](https://github.com/blolol/wheaties).

 If you're running [Matterbridge](https://github.com/42wim/matterbridge), you might have an IRC bot in your channel that sends messages of the form "[source] &lt;nick&gt; message" or "&lt;nick&gt; message". wheaties-brain-java recognizes those, and only learns from the chat message itself.